 * Fabric softeners and dryer sheets should be avoided.

-* Diaper creams should only be used with a liner inside your diaper (Zinc oxide creams should NEVER be used on your diapers).
-Try this awesome diaper cream from Anointment and made in Canada!
+* Diaper creams (especially petroleum based products) should only be used with a liner inside your diaper.
+Zinc oxide creams should be avoided.
+All natural diaper creams are safe and effective.

 Sign up to get the latest on sales, new releases and more …

 © 2019 Go Green Baby .